Schertz style class invariants for higher degree CM fields: The notion of a class invariant

-The monoid of integral ideals of~$\Oc$ coprime to~$\fg$ is isomorphic to the monoid of integral ideals of~$\OK$ coprime to~$\fg$ via the map $\ag \mapsto \ag_K := \ag \OK$ and its inverse $\ag_K \mapsto \ag = \ag_K \cap \Oc$, see the proof of \cite [Proposition~7.22]{Cox89}, which is formulated for imaginary-quadratic fields, but carries over immediately to arbitrary number fields.
-An integral ideal $\ag$ of~$\Oc$ coprime to~$\fg$ is invertible, cf. \cite[Propositions (12.4) and (12.10)]{Neukirch99}.
+The monoid of integral ideals of~$\Oc$ coprime to~$\fg$ is isomorphic to the monoid of integral ideals of~$\OK$ coprime to~$\fg$ via the map $\ag \mapsto \ag_K := \ag \OK$ and its inverse $\ag_K \mapsto \ag = \ag_K \cap \Oc$, see the proof of \cite [Proposition~7.20]{Cox89}, which is formulated for imaginary-quadratic fields, but carries over immediately to arbitrary number fields.
+An integral ideal $\ag$ of~$\Oc$ coprime to~$\fg$, by which we mean that $\ag + \fg = \Oc$, is invertible, cf.~\cite[Propositions (12.4) and (12.10)]{Neukirch99}.